JOBS & INTERNSHIPS

 Planning & Development Internship

 The Planning & Development Internship is currently open.
-Please submit a resume and list of relevant coursework to Brian Persky if you are interested in applying for the position.
+Please submit a resume and list of relevant coursework to Meg Gernaat if you are interested in applying for the position.

 The Planning & Development intern is typically an upper level undergraduate or graduate student that assists in Downtown Planning and Development, with a preferred emphasis in GIS.